FAQs

 The new building will allow for parkland and more landscaped areas around the Blackbutt Tree.

-Following planning approval, construction will commence in 2023 with the intention for the new hospital to be completed and operational in mid-2026.
+Following planning approval, construction of the acute services building commenced in 2023 with the intention for the new hospital to be completed and operational in mid-2026.

 The new hospital will be a sustainable and environmentally friendly facility with more efficient building systems and renewable energy strategies.